Wichita on the Cheap

 Sharing is caring!

-Every year readers ask me where they can find “you-pick” places in the Wichita area.
-They’re talking about the orchards and farms where families can go pick fresh produce right off the tree or vine.
+Every year, readers ask me where they can find “you-pick” places in the Wichita area.
+They’re talking about orchards and farms where families can go pick fresh produce right off the trees or vines.
 This is so much fun to do, and it’s a great way to enjoy fresh air and sunshine together as a family.
 The challenge is that this is seasonal, and not all produce shares the same season, of course!

 Do you have a favorite “you-pick” place near Wichita that isn’t on my list?
 Please let us know about it in the comments!